 2013 Beychevelle 89p

 Tasted three times - last time in November 2021.
 Consistent notes.
-It was a challenging vintage in Bordeaux with bad weather conditions.
-Beychevelle made an OK wine, lighter than usual, charming, and round but a bit four-squared.
+It was a challenging vintage in Bordeaux, marked by unfavorable weather conditions.
+Beychevelle produced an acceptable wine, lighter than usual, charming, and round, but a bit foursquare.
 I don't think it'll make "old bones".

 2012 Beychevelle 92p

 Tasted three times - last time in October 2015.
 Consistent notes.
 47% Cabernet Sauvignon + 44% Merlot + 4% Cabernet Franc + 5% Petit Verdot.
-This wine offered very aromatic black cherries, concentrated, silky fruit tannin, splendid complexity, fine grip, and long aftertaste.
+This wine offered aromas of very aromatic black cherries, concentrated and silky fruit tannins, splendid complexity, a fine grip, and a long-lasting aftertaste.
 It was a superb effort for the vintage.

 2011 Beychevelle 92p

-Tasted four times - last time in November 2021.
+I tasted this wine four times, the last time in November 2021.
 Consistent notes.
-This wine offered aromatic fruit (black cherries) and was quite intense and powerful, with creamy fruit, fine structure, balance, and finish on the palate.
+This wine offered aromatic fruit (black cherries) and was quite intense and powerful, with creamy fruit, fine structure, balance, and a finish on the palate.
 Terrific effort for the vintage.

 2010 Beychevelle 95+p